On the Quadratic Phase Quaternion Domain Fourier Transform and on the Clifford algebra of $R^{3,1}$: Fixed Point actions in (3+1)D

-Table 1.
-Directions of the wave front of loops L19 to L25 and the (3+1)D space in the $e_1,e_2,e_3,e_4$ bases (the first line) and in the $e_ie_j$ bases (the second line).
+\end{itemize} Table 2.
+Directions of the wave front of loops in the $e_1,e_2,e_3,e_4$ bases (the first line) and in the $e_ie_j$ bases (the second line) of $L21, L22, L23$ and $L24$.
 0.5 cm The first line of each loop indicates the direction of the wave front.
-The second line indicates $ij$ of the basis $e_ie_j$ of the $R^{3,1}\simeq M_2({\bf C})$.
+The second line indicates $ij$ of the basis $e_ie_j$ of the $R^{3,1}\simeq M_2({\bf H})$.
 The transformations are chosen such that $i$ or $j$ of subsequent $e_i e_j$ is equal, and that $e_i e_4$ and $-e_i e_4$ appear in the sequences.